 Each exit ticket contains a goal, simple activity, and a confidence scale for your students to complete.
-This is the perfect combination of questions to get a quick idea of how each of your students is progressing on their learning journey!
+This is the perfect combination of questions to get a quick idea of how your students are progressing on their learning journey.

 Line Your Exit Ticket Up Directly With the Lesson

 Tickets that are generic are fabulous tools that can be used all day long, but sometimes you will want to be a little more precise.
 Try editing your exit tickets to address specific elements of the lesson — like we did with this exit ticket that’s all about verbs!